Education and training of frontline healthcare providers to improve early detection of breast cancer in Seme Sub County, Kenya

 - 120 community health volunteers (CHVs) from four health centres were trained for two days on basics of breast and cervical cancer to be able to educate communities during their routine household visits, encourage routine screening for breast and cervical cancer, and refer appropriately those with suspected lesions.

 - 5 health care workers (4 clinical officers and 1 nurse) were trained on breast and cervical cancer screening and biopsy collection procedures.
-This was done at the largest hospital within the County, where patients were referred for biopsy if needed.
-16 Fine Needle Biopsy (FNB) were performed as patients who were advised to undergo biopsy procedures were batched together and a mentor performed the procedures with the trainees and offered them guidance.
+This was done at the largest hospital within the county, where patients were referred for biopsy if needed.
+16 fine needle biopsy (FNB) were referred for follow-up.

 - 21 nurses and clinical officers were trained on breast and cervical cancer screening and patient navigation.
 The training was based on the Kenya National training guidelines for breast & cervical cancer screening.
 64 patients with suspicious symptoms were connected to screening.